Does Bleach Kill Weeds? How To Use Bleach As A Weed Killer.

 We, among most others, recommend against its use.

-When bleach is overused, it can kill trees, plants, and insects.
+Bleach kills weeds however when it is overused, it can kill trees, plants, and insects not just weeds.
 Other serious environmental effects can result from it, such as seeping into the groundwater, in some places it is illegal as well.

 If you need to use it, make sure you use it sparingly and only in cracks in your paving.
 Consider using one of the following alternatives for a safer, smarter and more effective solution.